jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Income taxable under double tax agreement
 (17D) Income of a non-resident that may be taxed in New Zealand under a double tax agreement and does not have a source under subsections (15) to (17) has a source in New Zealand unless the income is—
   (a) a dividend from a share in a foreign company that is not revenue account property:
-  (b) fees for technical, management, or similar services that are treated as royalties under a double tax agreement:
+  (b) fees for technical, management, or similar services that are—
+    (i) treated as royalties under a double tax agreement:
+    (ii) subject to article 12 of the double tax agreement between New Zealand and the Republic of India:
   (c) a royalty or interest payment attributable, under a double tax agreement, to a permanent establishment outside New Zealand.
 Any other source in New Zealand
 (18) Income derived directly or indirectly from any other source in New Zealand has a source in New Zealand.